awesome-global-contributions/awesome-global-contributions/README.md

 ## SDG 9: Industry, Innovation and infrastructure

 ### Safecast
-Safecast is a global volunter-centered **Citizen Science** project working to empower people with open data about their environments.
+Safecast is a global volunteer-centered **Citizen Science** project working to empower people with open data about their environments.
+They currently offer [two datasets](https://blog.safecast.org/downloads/) of radiation and air quality in cpm (count per minute) and μSv/h (micro-Sievert per hour).

 * rating: 5
 * license: MIT